ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-04-18-15_PDEs_Time_Stepping.md

 ## Leap frog algorithm for solving the heat equation

 We can then transform the PDE into a finite difference equation on a $$\Delta x, \Delta t$$ lattice.
-The difference equation can be solved with a **time stepping scheme** where we start from the initial values and solve the spatial component for increasing times $$t = \Delta t, 2\Delta t, 3\Delta t, \dots$$ using either an explicit method such as the *Leapfrog algorithm* or an implicit method such as the *Crank-Nicolson method*.
+The difference equation can be solved with a **time stepping scheme** where we start from the initial values and solve the spatial component for increasing times $$t = \Delta t, 2\Delta t, 3\Delta t, \dots$$ using either an explicit method such as the *Leapfrog algorithm* or an implicit method such as the *Crank-Nicholson method*.

 ## Von Neumann stability analysis